 - 2 teaspoons honey

-Serve with chips, or over steak, chicken, pork, fish or seafood.
+- Use as sauce on Mexican Pizza or serve with chips, over steak, chicken, pork, fish and seafood.
 It’s even great on omelets!
-Leftover sauce can be frozen in a freezer bag up to 3 months.
-Thaw and reheat on medium-low when ready to use.
+Leftover sauce can be frozen up to 3 months.